maxzintel/maxzintel/README.md

   labels:
     about:
     - 🌊 My name is Max, and I'm a DevOps Engineer for a growing startup called Funnel Leasing.
-    - I've been happily working in software engineering ever since graduating with
+    - I've been happily working in software engineering full-time ever since graduating with
-    - a degree in Mathematics from SUNY Geneseo.
+    - a degree in Mathematics from SUNY Geneseo in 2017.

     tech:
     - 💻 I'm currently working a lot with Terraform and Kubernetes (checkout my repo s1dequest/turbo!)